Every actor hates himself a little for their career missteps—except Bill Murray. Bill Murray is too perfect for mistakes.

 All actors have taken movie roles they wish to bury like embarrassing middle school yearbooks.

-With major movie studios boycotting ingenuity and flooding 2019 with more remakes and reboots than ever before, actors are looking over their resumes in trepidation that their most regrettable roles will be brought into the limelight again.
+With major movie studios boycotting ingenuity and flooding 2019 with more remakes and reboots than ever before, actors were looking over their resumes in trepidation that their most regrettable roles will be brought into the limelight again.
 Their reasons span from not reading the script beforehand to being too drunk to film, but every actor hates himself a little for their career missteps.
 Here are seven actors who insulted their own movies:

 1. Jackie Chan - Rush Hour (1998)